-On a conversation regarding medical services for autistic adults Ben stressed that regardless to autism there is low quality of medical services in the periphery.
-Speaking from his own experience he simply argued that autistics suffer from disparities in medical services as anyone else who resides in the periphery.
+In a conversation regarding medical services for autistic adults, Ben stressed that regardless of whether one has autism, the quality of medical services in the periphery is poor.
+Speaking from his own experience, he simply argued that autistic individuals suffer from disparities in medical services in the same way as anyone else who resides in the periphery.
 Although this argument might be true, it again fails to take in consideration the uniqueness of the autism case.
-Ben himself in a different part of the interview pointed to the benefits that the periphery might have over the center for autistic adults, for example, in the acceptance of people with disabilities.
-Such observations are needed to capture the complex image of discrimination.
-Despite this critic, it must be considered that in a discriminative context it could be harder to identify differences in discriminations.
-On the micro level which Ben is departing from it might be harder to distinguish between one bad service to a second worst service.
-To conclude the “it is all the same” argument superficialize the complexity of autistic intersected discrimination which is covered above.
+Ben himself, in a different part of his interview, pointed to the benefits that the periphery might have over the center for autistic adults, for example, in terms of the acceptance of people with disabilities.
+Such observations are needed to capture the complex picture of discrimination.
+Despite this critic, it must be considered that in a discriminatory context it could be harder to identify differences in discrimination.
+On the micro level from which Ben is departing it might be harder to distinguish one bad service from a second worst service.
+To conclude, the “it is all the same” argument trivializes the complexity of discrimination against the autistic intersectional social position, which is covered above.

 6.2.3.
-Blaming diagnosis - No autistics = No services
+Blaming diagnosis: No autistics = no services

-The second explanation that was dominant among interviewees and in official documents is that the gaps in services for autistic adults from certain sectors are a consequence of the limited number of autistics diagnosed from that sector.
-Simply put, the supporters of this explanation argue that when there are not enough participants, there is no demand, and there is no rational to develop services.
-Services for women are underdeveloped according to this rational, as also discussed above, because there is underdiagnosis of women; there is a shortage in services for autistic adults from the Arab community because not enough autistics from this community are diagnosed; same with certain services in the periphery.
+The second explanation that was dominant, both among interviewees and in official documents, is that the gaps in services for autistic adults from certain sectors of society are a consequence of the limited number of autistic individuals diagnosed from those sectors.
+Simply put, the proponents of this explanation argue that when there are not enough participants, there is no demand, and thus there is no rationale to develop services.
+Services for autistic women are underdeveloped according to this rationale, as discussed above, because there is underdiagnosis of women; similarly, there is a shortage of services for autistic adults from the Arab community because too few individuals with autism from this community are diagnosed.
+The same is true of certain services in the periphery of the country.

-This explanation which has been adopted by many of the stakeholders is a result of an administrative decision made at MOLSA.
-Sarit Alovitch Levi the head of the Evaluation and Recognition Service at the Disability Administration at MOLSA described this decision in a discussion on service shortages at the Arab community: “It is important to say that we are developing services and assistances according to the issue of demand.
+This explanation, which has been adopted by many of the stakeholders, is the result of an administrative decision made by MOLSA.
+Sarit Alovitch Levi, the head of the Evaluation and Recognition Service at the Disability Administration at MOLSA, described this decision during a discussion of the shortages of services for the Arab community: “It is important to say that we are developing services and assistances according to the issue of demand.
 That is so to say the moment that we see a demand and a need we develop the service” (Data and overview of the autism phenomenon in the Arab sector, 2018).
-The rational as presented by Ms. Alovitch Levi is a market-like rational if there is no demand, services would not be developed.
-The comptroller report from 2012 clarify what Alovitch-Levi means in practice when discussing residential arrangements for autistics: “when there is no suitable placements in the existing hostels [residential institutions] and several individuals with the same needs are assembled in the waiting lists the ministry publish a tender to open a new suitable residential facility” (Comptroller annual report, 2012 p.930).
+The rationale as presented by Ms. Alovitch Levi is a market-like rationale: if there is no demand, services will not be developed.
+The comptroller’s report from 2012 clarifies what Ms. Alovitch Levi means in practice, when discussing residential arrangements for autistic individuals: “when there is no suitable placements in the existing hostels [residential homes] and several individuals with the same needs are assembled in the waiting lists the ministry publish a tender to open a new suitable residential facility” (Comptroller annual report, 2012 p.930).